 Dr. Melanie Davis

 I am Assistant Unit Leader with the U.S. Geological Survey’s Oregon Cooperative Fish and Wildlife Research Unit at Oregon State University.
 Although most of my current research is centered on salmonid species, it was actually my love for herpetology that jump-started my scientific career.
 Growing up in central Ohio, I spent much of my time chasing snakes, salamanders, and frogs around my backyard.
 Since then, I’ve been lucky enough to study a variety of species and systems, from anurans to ungulates to zooplankton.
 The common thread that ties my work together is the integration of quantitative methods, landscape-scale analyses, and species-habitat relationships.
 I am passionate about applied ecology and the ways in which it can positively influence management decisions and outcomes.
-When I’m not staring at R code and herding my students around, I enjoy going for hikes with my family, camping, writing, arts and crafts, and playing board games with friends.
-My biggest accomplishments in life are creating my son from scratch (mostly from a diet of chocolate milk and cantaloupe) and through-hiking the Pacific Crest Trail.
+When I’m not staring at R code and herding my students around, I enjoy going for hikes with my family, camping, climbing, writing, arts and crafts, and playing board games with friends.

 Current Members